Malachite

 represented Australia.
 Well done!

-One of the advantages of attending the show was meeting a lot
+One of the advantages of attending the show was meeting a lot of

-and minerals on display.
-They were better than anything I have
+on display.
+They were better than anything I have seen in the past

-seen in the past and I now appreciate what people mean when
+and I now appreciate what people mean when they talk of really

-they talk of really top quality gems and mineral specimens.
+top quality gems and mineral specimens.

 View the slide show to the left for more photos.